scartisp/Data-Structures-and-Algorithms-Homework/final/README.md

 # how to run
 once you run "make all", you will have the executable cartis_simion_QuickSort.

-To run the example file, simply write "./cartis_simion_QuickSort" inside of your terminal
+To run the example, simply write "./cartis_simion_QuickSort" inside of your terminal

 To run the program with a pre-made input .txt file, in addition to the above execution command (./cartis_simion_QuickSort), include the name of your desired input file, followed by the name of your desired output file. each part should be seperated by a space.